 The typical size of the Malaysian trumpet snail is between 20-27 millimeters, however, they can grow much larger in some circumstances, with some specimens reported as large as 80 millimeters.

 Much like the other two snails on my list, the Malaysian trumpet snail is omnivorous, eating most things, but their primary diet is algae, making them excellent substrate cleaners.

 Female Malaysian trumpet snails are parthenogenic, which means that the growth and development of embryos can occur without fertilization from sperm.

-Malaysian trumpet snails reproduce very high numbers, often carrying more than 60 embryos in their brood pouch.
-When it comes to breeding, Malaysian trumpet snails tend to value the quantity of brood over quality which is why they can quickly take over a tank.
+Malaysian trumpet snails reproduce in very high numbers, often carrying more than 60 embryos in their brood pouch.
+When it comes to breeding, Malaysian trumpet snails tend to value the quantity of brood over quality, which is why they can quickly take over a tank.

 Snails can easily find their way into an aquarium when adding new plants or substrates.
 Snail eggs are covered in a sticky gel that can be hard to spot when buried in gravel or attached to a plant leaf’s underside.

 Because most pest snails can reproduce by themselves, only a single lone snail needs to enter your tank to wreak havoc.

 Are Snails Bad For Aquariums?

 The main point of this article is to discuss the best methods to remove snails from an aquarium, but are snails bad for aquariums or just unsightly?